FeelingCoding/MwfTableViewController/README.md

 Benefits of using this:
 * Reusable, you can build a catalog of table items and cells that you can reuse whenever you need it.
-* When using with `MwfTableViewController`'s `tableView:cellForObject:` (explained in previous section), you eliminate the need to implement the creation and configuration methods.
+* When using with `MwfTableViewController`'s `tableView:cellForObject:atIndexPath:` (explained in previous section), you eliminate the need to implement the creation and configuration methods.
-* When using with `MwfTableViewController`'s `tableView:cellForObject:` and `userInfo` is set, you can implement `tableView:config<CellClassName>:forUserInfo:` method to configure the cell using data in `userInfo`.
+* When using with `MwfTableViewController`'s `tableView:cellForObject:atIndexPath:` and `userInfo` is set, you can implement `tableView:config<CellClassName>:forUserInfo:` method to configure the cell using data in `userInfo`.

 Example: